radx64/cpu/README.md

 registers can be used by programmer.

-Program counter points to next CPU instruction that will be executed after current one (except situation when interrupt or jump is performed).
+Program counter points to next CPU instruction that will be executed after current one (except situation when jump is performed).
 CPU instructions are stored in ROM which is initialized before CPU start.

 Stack pointer points to top of a stack in RAM (initially 0xFF address of memory) and stack grows in lower addresses direction.